(Part of the Flower Friends Pack)

 Our Summary* of Requirements:

-- Say the Girl Scout Promise.
+- Recite the Promise.

 - Discuss what the promise means.